aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: Installation should take about 2 minutes.

 1. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, navigate to the **Users - All users** blade of the Adatum Lab Azure AD tenant.
+1. In Microsoft Edge browser, navigate to the [Azure portal](https://portal.azure.com).
+If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+1. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
-1. On the **Users \| All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **Directory synced** column.
+1. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **Directory synced** column for the users aduser1 - aduser9 and wvdadmin1.

    > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.